hoangduytranuk/blender_manual/blender_docs/manual/modeling/texts/selecting.rst

 In Edit Mode, your text has a white cursor, and as in any text editor, it determines where new chars will be inserted.

+Select All :kbd:`Ctrl-A`
+   Selects the full text string.
 Next/Previous Character :kbd:`Left`/ :kbd:`Right`
    You can move the cursor with the arrow keys.
 Next/Previous Word :kbd:`Ctrl-Left`/ :kbd:`Ctrl-Right`